Increasing you guitar’s sustain can be dealt with in one of two ways:

-This means that if you’re having trouble getting a nice long attack from your signal, your problem could be either a chronic equipment issue (meaning you’ve basically got to buy better gear) or you have a temporary and immediately solvable settings problem.
+This means that if you’re having trouble getting a nice long attack from your signal, your problem could be either a chronic equipment issue (meaning you’ve basically got to buy better guitar gear) or you have a temporary and immediately solvable settings problem.

 I want to deal with both, because I’ve found that while optimal settings can go a long way in helping you increase guitar sustain, the right gear will often make it a non-issue entirely.

-So let’s start by covering what we can do in the short term.
+Let’s start by covering what we can do in the short term.